Patient Information & Treatment Pathway

 Give parents a choice

 Many parents feel frustrated at not being “able to do something” during the watchful waiting period, and would like to potentially prevent the need for surgery if at all possible.
+Otovent is available on prescription.

 Otovent autoinflation treatment is a clinically effective, glue ear treatment designed to reduce the need for surgical intervention.
 It’s convenient, increases chances of a shorter recovery time from glue ear and is the only clinically effective, non-invasive glue ear treatment for use during the “watchful waiting” period.
-It is available over the counter, but we recommend that all sufferers see their GP before trying Otovent.
+It is available on prescription or over the counter, but we recommend that all sufferers see their GP before trying Otovent.

 Otovent is a small balloon which the child blows up using their nose.
 Otovent equalises the pressure and relieves the symptoms in the middle ear.
 The act of blowing up the balloon helps to open up the Eustachian tube, making it easier for fluid to drain from the middle ear.
 Otovent should be used on a regular basis, three times a day, until all the fluid has been drained away.
 Patients will often start to see results as early as a few days into using the treatment.